Healthy Device? Check With the Duo Device Health App Before Granting Access

 If everything complies with the security policy, access to the application is granted.
 However, if one or more elements fail the compliance check, access is blocked.

 The good news is the Device Health application includes guided remediation that enables users to address the issue and bring the device under compliance quickly and easily.
 Once that happens, access is granted.
 Not only is your end-user happy, there’s also no Help Desk ticket to bog down your IT team.
+Here's some more good news.
+The Device Health app can update seamlessly to the latest version without user intervention through a Silent Updates feature.
+Available updates are automatically downloaded and installed without users needing to take time out to enter a password or click through an install wizard.

 More ways to check device health